 This means that you can actually get genuine admission into a University, Polytechnic or College of Education you never applied to study.

 However, the SMS you receive that you have been offered admission could be a scam.
-Some set of scammers can send you such message and demand money from you to secure the admission.
+Some set of scammers can send you such a message and demand money from you to secure the admission.

 So what do you do when you receive a notification that you have been offered admission.
-Read details below.
+Read the details below.

 Before anything else, you need to know if you want the admission.
 Some candidates may not like the school that has offered them admission or the course they have been given to study.
 So you need to be sure you want the admission before moving to the next step.